hicops/hicops.github.io/docs/index.md

 ## Citation

 Learn about research work in detail in the published research work given as follows.
-You can access the paper via [SharedIt](https://rdcu.be/cvFan)
+You can access the paper via [SharedIt](https://rdcu.be/cvFan).

-> *Haseeb, M., Saeed, F. High performance computing framework for tera-scale database search of mass spectrometry data.
-Nat Comput Sci 1, 550–561 (2021). https://doi.org/10.1038/s43588-021-00113-z*
+> <span style="color:black">Haseeb, Muhammad, and Fahad Saeed. *"High performance computing framework for tera-scale database search of mass spectrometry data."* Nature Computational Science, Volume no. 1, Issue no. 8 (2021): pp no. 550-561.</span> [https://doi.org/10.1038/s43588-021-00113-z](https://doi.org/10.1038/s43588-021-00113-z)

 Please cite our paper if you use our work.
 Thank you.